Unit Studies Charlotte Mason Might Like.

 However the term unit study has a broad definition.
 They vary in length, some last months, others last a few hours.

-Busy work is another “no – no” in a Charlotte Mason education, and unit studies are prone to making forced connections on topics that can become silly lesson fillers.
+Charlotte Mason wanted children to find out ideas and make connections between subjects for themselves.
+Charlotte Mason also liked lessons to be kept short.
+Therefore, busy work is another “no – no” in a Charlotte Mason education, and unit studies are prone to making forced connections on topics that can become silly lesson fillers.

 “Another point, the co-ordination of studies is carefully regulated without any reference to the clash of ideas on the threshold or their combination into apperception masses; but solely with reference to the natural and inevitable co-ordination of certain subjects.
 Thus, in readings on the period of the Armada, we should not devote the contemporary arithmetic lessons to calculations as to the amount of food necessary to sustain the Spanish fleet, because this is an arbitrary and not an inherent connection; but we should read such history, travels, and literature as would make the Spanish Armada live in the mind”.
 Volume 3, School Education, p.
 230-231